ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 All requests in GNAP have to be made over TLS or equivalent as outlined in {{BCP195}}
 to protect the contents of the request and response from manipulation and interception by an attacker.
-This includes all requests from a client instance to the AS, all requests from the client instance to an RS, and any requests back to a client instance such as the push-based interaction finish method.
+This includes all requests from a client instance to the AS, all requests from the client instance to an RS, any requests back to a client instance such as the push-based interaction finish method, and any back-end communications such as from an RS to an AS as described in {{I-D.draft-ietf-gnap-resource-servers}}.
 Additionally, all requests between a browser and other components, such as during redirect-based interaction, need to be made over TLS or use equivalent protection.

 Even though requests from the client instance to the AS are signed, the signature method alone does not protect the request from interception by an attacker.
 TLS protects the response as well as the request, preventing an attacker from intercepting requested information as it is returned.
-This is particularly important in the core protocol for security artifacts such as nonces and for personal information such as subject data.
+This is particularly important in the core protocol for security artifacts such as nonces and for personal information such as subject information.

 The use of key-bound access tokens does not negate the requirement for protecting calls to the RS with TLS.
 While the keys and signatures associated a bound access token will prevent an attacker from using a stolen